jdalefoskey/mySQL-Employee-Tracker/README.md

   ### Installation
   ---
-  > To get started you need to istall dependancies with the first command, then start the application with the second command.
+  > To get started you need to install dependancies with the first command, then start the application with the second command.
 From root folder type the following in the terminal window

   ```
         npm i